 Distance Education Courses at Sentara College

-If you are an RN to BSN student, your coursework will be entirely online.
-As a registered nurse, you can complete your Bachelor of Science in Nursing without the classroom component, learning in a fully online environment that allows you to continue your career.
+If you are an RN to BSN student or a Clinical Nurse Leader MSN student, your coursework will be entirely online.
+As a registered nurse, you can complete your Bachelor of Science in Nursing or Master of Science in Nursing without the classroom component, learning in a fully online environment that allows you to continue your career.

 All other programs at Sentara College are offered in a hybrid format that takes the best of both worlds – combining rigorous lab and classroom training with an online component.
 The combined format complements your traditional education and allows you the freedom to complete a portion of your coursework outside of the classroom.